bwvoss/failure-patterns-essay/README.md

 ##### Promotes a more mature way to think about failure for a business

 Good engineering can respond to unexpected failure.
 It's up to you to determine what type of failure you will respond to.

 Safety comes from adaptive capacity: http://www.kitchensoap.com/2011/04/07/resilience-engineering-part-i/ (recovering from failure quickly is more important than having less failures overall)  Your company considers, and has abstractions in the software for how to deal with responses more maturely, and promotes a more software-centric approach to stability.

-##### Defer hardware redundacy

-We are not truly fault tolerant until we address hardware failure.
-For a small company, not having redundancy at the hardware level may be an appropriate cost.
-The scale may not require it.

-By making a few smart design decisions early on in a project, we can handle failure in an elegant, controlled manner.
-Failure at scale becomes more manageable, and these principles can apply to any language.

 #### Sources